law-juveniles delinquency adjudication appeals | Texas Family Code |

 IN THE MATTER OF S.C.; from Travis County; 3rd district

-release a juvenile under supervision or transfer him to TDCJ custody may consider "written reports from
+to release a juvenile under supervision or transfer him to TDCJ custody may consider "written reports

-probation officers, professional court employees, professional consultants or employees of" TYC, provided that
+from probation officers, professional court employees, professional consultants or employees of" TYC,

-the juvenile is allowed "access to all written matter to be considered by the court" and "previous examination of
+provided that the juvenile is allowed "access to all written matter to be considered by the court" and

-stringent requirements as a trial in which a person's guilt is determined, and the statute expressly provides for
+the same stringent requirements as a trial in which a person's guilt is determined, and the statute

-transfer/release hearing.
-We overrule S.C.'s sole issue on appeal and affirm the trial court's transfer order.
+C.'s transfer/release hearing.
+We overrule S.C.'s sole issue on appeal and affirm the trial court's

 06-0738

-assist him in filing a motion for DNA testing under chapter 64 of the Texas Code of Criminal Procedure.
-We hold
+counsel to assist him in filing a motion for DNA testing under chapter 64 of the Texas Code of Criminal

 07-1033